jedi-academy/learn-dgpt/data/labs/lab05.md

 Each resynching:

-    # save & commit your current work
+    # save & commit your current work, and then...
     git checkout master
     git pull upstream master
     git push origin master